DigitalCaesar/CleanArchitectureSample/README.md

 - Need to separate services in handlers (i.e. email service depends on repository to pull posts - what if the database is down)
 - Need outbox pattern

+### Data Layer Bonus Round

+Added a basic data layer using entity framework and an in memory database.

+Steps
+1. Add any missing IRepositories for entities in the domain layer
+2. Add anemic models to data for each entity
+3. Add mapping from entity to data and from data to entity
+4. Add repositories for each entity (Question:  Only added aggregates.
+Should it include all entities?)
+5. Add Data Exceptions

+### Outbox Pattern

+The outbox pattern is used to make sure events are processed and not lost.
+The pattern takes in events and holds them until they can be successfully processed.

+Steps
+1.

 ## Credit
 Milan Jovanovic